spree/spree/guides/content/integration/tutorials/creating_an_endpoint_with_custom_attributes.md

 ## Extending JSON Output

-Once you [get connected to the Spree Integrator](configuration), it will periodically poll your store for any relevant new or updated information based on the [integrations](supported_integrations) you have enabled.
-This information is transmitted using a standardized [JSON format](terminology#messages) and includes all of the information from a basic Spree store, per the [Spree::Api::ApiHelpers class](https://github.com/spree/spree/blob/master/api/app/helpers/spree/api/api_helpers.rb).
+Once you [get connected to the Spree Commerce hub](configuration), it will periodically poll your storefront for any relevant new or updated information based on the [integrations](supported_integrations) you have enabled.
+This information is transmitted using a standardized [JSON format](terminology#messages) and includes all of the information from a basic Spree Commerce storefront, per the [Spree::Api::ApiHelpers class](https://github.com/spree/spree/blob/master/api/app/helpers/spree/api/api_helpers.rb).

 It will not include any customized attributes.
 To extend the JSON output to include your custom attributes, you need to decorate the `ApiHelpers` class within your project.
 Create a file at `/app/helpers/spree/api/api_helpers_decorator.rb` and update it as follows: